SixArm/assertables-rust-crate/help/faq/index.md

 ## What's an example of a success return?

-Suppose you want to assert that a text file has anything other than "TODO", then do more testing on the string, to ensure it's at least 10 characters long.
+Suppose you also want to assert the string length is at least 10.

 Assertables: